A1i-Hussain/SurveyMonkeyDemoTestAutomation/README.md

 > see cypress docs for further [info](https://docs.cypress.io/guides/guides/environment-variables#Option-2-cypressenvjson) on how to override / set env variables in CI

-## 4. start the Cypress App UP in ordee to run a test file
+## 4. start the Cypress App ui in order to run a test file

 ```
 npx cypress run